apache/openwhisk/docs/actions-actionloop.md

  """)
 ```

 For an interpreted language that is all.
-You move the `src` folder in the `bin`.
-For a compiled language instead, you may want to actually invoke the compiler to produce the executable.
+We move the `src` folder in the `bin`.
+For a compiled language instead, we may want to actually invoke the compiler to produce the executable.

 ## Debugging

-Now you wrote your `launcher` and `compile`, it is time to test it.
-Here will see:
+Now that we have completed both the `launcher` and `compile` scripts, it is time to test them.

+Here we will learn how to:

-1. how to enter in a test environment
+1. enter in a test environment
 1. simple smoke tests to check things work
 1. writing the validation tests
 1. testing the image in an actual OpenWhisk environment